Sudharshan2024/Refund-Management-System/README.md

 - [Screenshots and Workflow](##Screenshots-and-Workflow)
 - [Conclusion](##Conclusion)

-###Introduction
+##Introduction

-In this project, I developed a Refund Management System backend application using Spring Boot.
+- In this project, I developed a Refund Management System backend application using Spring Boot.

+- The system allows users (or admin interfaces) to manage refund records — creating, updating, deleting, and retrieving refund information stored in an Oracle Database.

+- This project demonstrates backend development, REST API creation, validation, exception handling, and database persistence using Spring Data JPA.